-Lyn Chevely was a pioneer in underground comix as the creator and publisher of the first feminist comic book Tits & Clits, together with Joyce Farmer.
-Chevli was born as Marilyn Keith in Connecticut, but was later mainly known as Lyn Chevli.
-She has also worked under the pen names Lyn Chevely and Chin Lyvely.
+Lyn Chevli was a pioneer in underground comix as the creator and publisher of the first feminist comic book Tits & Clits, together with Joyce Farmer.
+Chevli was born as Marilyn Keith in Connecticut, but was later mainly known under her married name Lyn Chevli.
+She has also worked under the pen name Chin Lyvely, and she is often referred to as Lyn Chevely, although she has never used this alternate spelling of her name.
 Chevli graduated with a bachelor's degree in art from Skidmore College, and was initially making silver jewelry and bronze sculptures with a welding torch.
 She moved to California in the early 1960s.
 With her then husband Dennis Madison, she ran the bookstore Fahrenheit 451 Books in Lagnuna Beach from 1968 to 1972.
 The store regularly got into legal battles with the City of Laguna Beach for selling obscene literature, including underground comix by Robert Crumb.

 The anarchic nature of underground comix like Zap Comix inspired her to create similar books, but from a feminist viewpoint.
 She teamed up with local artist Joyce Farmer, with whom she began Nanny Goat Productions.
 The first issue of Tits & Clits hit the bookstores in July 1972.
 It was the first in its genre, followed after a few weeks by Wimmen's Comix.
 Chevli and Farmer were also active as pregnancy counselors at Laguna's Free Clinic.
 This work inspired them for the creation of 'Abortion Eve' (1973), an educational comic book about the medical aspects of an abortion and the emotional stress of an unwanted pregnancy.